Teaching and Learning Policy

 At Catcote we recognise the range of special educational needs experienced by our students and we endeavour to encourage our teaching staff to gain the experience and knowledge required to challenge their way of thinking and teaching for all learners.
 This will provide our students with transformative learning experiences and opportunities which are appropriate to their needs.
 The staff and students are involved in ongoing discussions and decision making processes so that the school curriculum can reflect and respond to changing priorities.

 Within Catcote we adopt a variety of teaching styles and methods to support the delivery of our curriculum.
 We are very aware that many of our students have their own preferred learning styles and that our students are ‘intelligent’ in different ways.
 As a school we ensure that we cater for these differences and support the student’s personalised programmes through a variety of teaching methods and styles.
-Two programmes which we have invested heavily in are the TEEP and the TEACCH program.
+Programmes which we have invested heavily in are those such as TEEP ,TEACCH, SCERTS and THRIVE.

 TEEP (Teacher Effectiveness Enhancement Programme)